Columbus City Center: Competition from new shopping centers

 In July 1997, The Mall at Tuttle Crossing opened on the northwest side of Columbus.
 The developers of City Center also built Tuttle.
 Though its opening had a much more devastating effect on the nearby Westland Mall, Tuttle presented an attractive alternative for upscale shoppers in the surrounding area who would have otherwise shopped at City Center.
 However, Tuttle alone did not have the capacity to decimate City Center, as City Center was still a convenient destination for wealthy residents in eastside suburbs such as Bexley, Pickerington, New Albany, and others.

 The opening of Easton Town Center in June 1999 dramatically changed the outlook on shopping centers in Columbus.
 Located near the intersection of the I-270 Outerbelt, I-670, and SR-161 on the northeast side of Columbus, Easton presented a unique mixed-use format that was instantly successful.
 The combination of Easton and Tuttle gave nearly all wealthy suburban shoppers throughout Columbus more convenient shopping options.
 In conjunction to driving significant retail traffic away from downtown, Easton also hastened the downfall of nearby Northland Mall.

 To make matters worse for City Center, Glimcher Realty Trust opened Polaris Fashion Place in October 2001.
 The mall was built on the far northern end of Columbus to capture the corridor of suburban development in the Columbus suburbs of Powell and Worthington, as well as the rapid population growth in nearby Delaware and Union counties.
 With this trifecta of new shopping centers across the wealthy northern end of Columbus, tenants fled City Center and Northland Mall (closed 2002).

 Loss of anchor tenants

 In the face of competition from new shopping centers, City Center lost two key anchor tenants over the next few years.
 Jacobson's went bankrupt in 2002 and closed all of its stores, creating the first hole in City Center's anchor lineup.
 Lazarus, after 153 years of tenancy in downtown Columbus, closed in mid-2004.
 This left City Center with just one anchor, Kaufmann's, which was about to be rebranded as Macy's.
-Declining sales at the City Center location prompted its closure in late November 2007.
+Declining sales at the City Center location prompted Macy's closure in late November 2007.